sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _replacer: 99%+ container memory usage by instance (not available on server)_
+- _replacer: 99%+ container memory usage by instance_

 **Possible solutions:**

 - **Kubernetes:** Consider increasing memory limit in relevant `Deployment.yaml`.
 - **Docker Compose:** Consider increasing `memory:` of replacer container in `docker-compose.yml`.
+This alert is not available on `sourcegraph/server`.

 # replacer: container_cpu_usage

 **Descriptions:**

-- _replacer: 99%+ container cpu usage total (1m average) across all cores by instance (not available on server)_
+- _replacer: 99%+ container cpu usage total (1m average) across all cores by instance_

 **Possible solutions:**

 - **Kubernetes:** Consider increasing CPU limits in the the relevant `Deployment.yaml`.
 - **Docker Compose:** Consider increasing `cpus:` of the replacer container in `docker-compose.yml`.
+This alert is not available on `sourcegraph/server`.

 # replacer: provisioning_container_cpu_usage_1d

 **Descriptions:**

-- _replacer: 80%+ or less than 30% container cpu usage total (1d average) across all cores by instance (not available on server)_
+- _replacer: 80%+ or less than 30% container cpu usage total (1d average) across all cores by instance_

 **Possible solutions:**